Sierick/remote_code_execution_discord_bot/README.md

 Then you have to put your client id at the bottom of the python file inside the () where it says client id

 Finally you have to change the path to the files in the bash script to the correct path on your computer.

+Also I don't love that the bash script is checking the pythonoutput.txt file every 0.1 seconds so if anyone has a better way of doing it please tell me.